BEEF LIVER BALLS

 1 97% of people buy commercial dog food.
 That means 3% prepare their own dog food, regularly, and less than 3% that prepare mainly raw meat dog food diets that are balanced with appropriate offal and bone sources and amounts.

-In the dog world we at Healthy Dog Treats strive to provide our loyal clients with the best advice and products, and CBD oil is definitely NOT on the agenda.
+In the dog world we at Healthy Dog Treats strive to provide our loyal clients with the best advice and products, and CBD oil for dogs Australia is definitely NOT on the agenda.
 For every reason that another blog or snake oil salesmen will give you, we can give you many more real reason why not.

 Whether OR NOT all of the appropriate testing and clinical trials have been done for humans, dog physiology is often quite different and requires just as rigorous testing before it is used for dogs.
 And one of our major issues with this opiod replacement is that if it does have less side effects for extreme pain relief, and less addiction, then in extreme cases it might be useful prescribing it.